uzh-dqbm-cmi/lab-website/content/post/social_update/index.md

 {{< figure src="picnic.jpg" title="Our aforementioned picnic brunch" >}}

 Looking ahead, we have tried for weeks (or maybe even months) to plan a lab hike or weekend activity, but the weather so far has made this difficult.
-So we hope this will be doable sometime soon, and until then we will continue to meet up for random drinks after work in the week to pass the time!
+So we hope this will be doable sometime soon, and until then we will continue to meet up for random drinks after work to pass the time!